Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Data

 \subsubsection{Network Overview and Comparison}

-The NYSM, operational since 2018, comprises 127 weather stations across New York State, with an average spacing of 27 kilometers \citep[hereafter B20]{Brotzge2020}.
-Note: Lake Placid Station is excluded, as it was installed outside of the training period in May 2024.
+The NYSM, operational since 2018, comprises 127 weather stations\footnote{Lake Placid Station is excluded, as it was installed outside of the training period in May 2024.} across New York State, with an average spacing of 27 kilometers \citep[hereafter B20]{Brotzge2020}.
 The OKSM, which launched in 1994 as the first statewide environmental monitoring network in the United States, includes 118 active stations for our study period (January 2018 to December 2024), and has a spatial resolution of roughly 30 kilometers \citep{brock1995oklahoma, ziolkowska2017benefits}.

 The OKSM served as a prototype for the NYSM, and many of its operational standards were adopted by the NYSM.
 Both networks are recognized for strict site selection criteria, precise sensor calibration, and robust quality control processes \citep[hereafter M07]{mcpherson2007statewide}.
 Both mesonets' data undergo automated and manual quality assurance processes in real time, as well as on a daily, weekly, monthly, and annual basis (B20, M07).
 Each observation is automatically assigned a quality flag: good, suspect, warning, or failure (B20, M07).
 The data used to train the ML models herein excludes data flagged with warning or failure.
+With respect to data availability, the NYSM maintains an average operational availability of approximately 97\% across the dataset, with station-level availability ranging from 99.9\% to 81.4\%.
+Similarly, the OKSM exhibits a slightly higher average availability of approximately 99\%, with values ranging from 99.9\% to 87.8\% across stations.
+These results highlight the overall robustness of both mesonet networks.
+However, they also underscore a limitation of the present modeling framework: the model is trained to rely on surface observations and therefore exhibits degraded performance in the presence of missing data.